-The tourist season officially begins at Easter and runs through the month of September, but during May and June prices are generally lower than during July and August.
+The Italy travel season officially begins at Easter and runs through the month of September, but during May and June prices are generally lower than during July and August.
 There are a couple of important events in spring, including Amalfi's Regatta of the Ancient Maritime Republics (held every four years in the city).

 May is by far the best month to visit the Amalfi Coast, with perfect temperatures, lush blooms, and very few tourists to mar your sightseeing.
 Have A-list sights like Amalfi's Duomo di Sant'Andrea, Capri's Blue Grotto, Villa Cimbrone and Villa Rufolo in Ravello, or Positano's Fornillo Beach virtually to yourself.

-Even during these crowded months, you can enjoy the coast in peace and solitude by hiring a private boat to explore the hidden coves and beaches along the Amalfi Coast or by hiking the trails along the mountain slopes above the coast, far from the tourist crush.
+Even during these crowded summer months, you can enjoy the coast in peace and solitude by hiring a private boat to explore the hidden coves and beaches along the Amalfi Coast in one day or by exploring the hiking trails along the mountain slopes above the coast, far from the tourist crush.

 During the winter, the Amalfi Coast has the mysterious air of the sea during the coldest months, with dramatic waves washing against the shore with such force that the spray reaches the balconies of the cliffside homes, and the villages empty out almost completely.

-Though the coast has a particularly dramatic feel during these months, remember than many cafés and restaurants will be closed, and that you will probably encounter wet weather.
+Though the coast has a particularly dramatic feel during these months, remember that many cafés and restaurants will be closed and that you will probably encounter wet weather.
 If you are planning to visit Italy in winter, you may want to choose a less seasonal destination or stay in the nearby town of Sorrento.

 To help you choose the best season to visit the Amalfi Coast in Italy and to decide what to pack, here is a helpful chart of the average temperatures during each month of the year, and the amount of precipitation.